 After being bit, there are several things that you can do to reduce the effects.
 However, the best way to take care of mosquito bites is to prevent them before they occur.
 There are a few things that you can do to keep mosquitoes at bay and save your skin from itching and redness.

 Two chemicals, DEET and picaridin, have both been proven to keep mosquitoes away.
 While there was some controversy surrounding these chemicals in the past, both have been shown to be safe for adult use.
 Many insect repellents contain one of the two.
-The chemicals are also one of the most effective ways to prevent mosquito bites.
+The chemicals are also one of the most effective ways to prevent bug bites.

 If you’re looking for a more natural solution, there are several more options to consider.
 For starters, keeping the skin covered will stop the mosquitoes from having a way to get to your skin.
 Wear long pants and long sleeves to keep yourself protected.
 Standing water is where mosquitoes will want to spend time.
 Keep water in birdbaths and child sized pools fresh and clean.